Diseases We Treat

 Dialysis and hemodialysis

-End-stage renal failure is treated with dialysis.
-This procedure removes waste from the blood when the kidneys can no longer do their job.
+Dialysis is used to treat end-stage renal failure.
+This procedure removes waste products from the blood when the kidneys can no longer perform their job.

 There are different types of kidney dialysis.
-This practice focuses on hemodialysis.
+This clinic focuses on hemodialysis.

 A vascular access is an opening made in the skin and blood vessel during a short operation.
 When you have dialysis, your blood flows through the opening into the hemodialysis machine.
-Once your blood has been filtered in the machine, it flows back through the port in your body.
+Once your blood has been filtered in the machine, it flows back through the access into your body.

 What is hemodialysis?

-The main function of your kidneys is to remove toxins and extra fluid from the blood.
-If waste products accumulate in the body, it can be dangerous and even cause death.
+The main function of your kidneys is to remove toxins and excess fluid from your blood.
+If these waste products accumulate in your body, it can be dangerous and even lead to death.

 Hemodialysis can: